hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_object.html.markdown

 This value is a fully qualified **ARN** of the KMS Key.
 If using `aws_kms_key`, use the exported `arn` attribute:
       `kms_key_id = "${aws_kms_key.foo.arn}"`
-* `metadata` - (Optional) A mapping of keys/values to provision metadata (will be automatically prefixed by `x-amz-meta-, note that only lowercase label are currently supported by the AWS Go API).
+* `metadata` - (Optional) A mapping of keys/values to provision metadata (will be automatically prefixed by `x-amz-meta-`, note that only lowercase label are currently supported by the AWS Go API).
 * `tags` - (Optional) A mapping of tags to assign to the object.

 Either `source` or `content` must be provided to specify the bucket content.